The Solo 401(k) Auto-Enrollment Credit You Shouldn't Overlook

 This IRS tax credit allows you to claim $500 annually for three consecutive years if your Solo 401(k) includes an Eligible Automatic Contribution Arrangement (EACA).
 Unlike a tax deduction, which reduces taxable income, a tax credit directly reduces your tax liability, providing more impactful savings.

-• Dollar-for-Dollar Tax Reduction: More impactful than a deduction.
+• Dollar-for-Dollar Tax Cut: More impactful than a deduction.

-• Promotes Consistent Saving: Auto-enrollment encourages regular contributions with the flexibility to opt out if you choose.
+• Promotes Consistent Saving: Auto-enrollment encourages regular contributions for continuous retirement savings growth and the option to opt out if you choose.

 • You must have a Solo 401(k) or one-participant 401(k) plan.

-(Note: Solo 401(k)s are typically for self-employed individuals without employees, making them well-suited for this credit.)
+Note: Solo 401(k)s are typically for self-employed individuals without employees, making this credit favorable for the self-employed.

 How to Update Your Plan to Qualify